jadedjester/aristotle-metadata-registry/docs/installing/settings.rst

 * ``SITE_BRAND`` - A URL to the logo to use for the site, this can be relative or absolute.
 * ``SITE_INTRO`` - The introductory text use on the home page as a prompt for users - required format ``string`` or ``unicode``
 * ``CONTENT_EXTENSIONS`` - A list of the *namespaces* used to add additional content types, these are used when discovering the available extensions for about pages - required format a ``list`` of ``strings``
+* ``SEPARATORS`` - A key:value set that describes the separators to be used for name suggestions in the admin interface.
+These are set by specifying the key as the django model name for a given model, and the value as the separator.
+                    When a value for a model isn't in this field it is a hyphen ``-``, however the the by default the settings specify the separator for "DataElements" as a comma ``,`` and the separator for "DataElementConcepts" as an em-dash ``–``.

 ``ARISTOTLE_DOWNLOADS``
 -----------------------